Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 Mix it all in a blender.
 And, that’s all.
 Literally it.
 Add ice cubes to chill.

 11. Watermelon Juice

 I didn’t really want to add this, to be honest, but there should be at least one healthy, nutritive drink in this list.
-And I mean, it is watermelon season.
+And I mean, it is watermelon season so why not make a summer drink out of it.
 So, if you’re calorie conscious and health-conscious in general, this ones for you.
 Watermelon is rich in vitamin A, C and potassium.

 - 1/3 small Watermelon

 - 2 tablespoons of Lemon Juice

 Scoop up the watermelon and put it into a blender, put the lemon juice in as well.
 If you like it extra sweet you can add sugar, but that defeats the purpose of this oh so healthy drink.
 And that’s all!

 There you have it, folks.
 Comment below when you guys try these recipes out and let me know what you think.